Islanders (video game): Legacy

 Some critics have drawn comparisons between Islanders and later minimalist building games.
 Following the console release of Islanders, many compared it to Dorfromantik, a tile-based city-building game released in 2021.
 Several reviews for Townscaper, a low poly city-builder released in 2021, explicitly compared it to Islanders.

 Writing in 2022, Geoffrey Bunting of Eurogamer linked the rising popularity of games like Islanders with the COVID-19 pandemic.
 During the early stages of the pandemic, many countries initiated lockdowns as a pandemic control measure.
 Bunting argues that during these periods, people had increased free time and needed distraction from stress, and turned to relaxing minimalist games as a solution.

 In February 2025, Coatsink announced that a sequel, Islanders: New Shores, was forthcoming.
-It is set to be released for Windows, Nintendo Switch, PlayStation 5, and Xbox Series X and Series S on July 10, 2025.
+It was released for Windows, Nintendo Switch, PlayStation 5, and Xbox Series X and Series S on July 10, 2025.